96% Trucking Factoring Company Advance Rates

 Cargo coverage is also important, but it will help in case of theft.
 Most trucking companies have $100,000 in cargo insurance, although it varies dramatically with what is being hauled.
-It’s a good idea to have insurance for physical damage to the truck, as well as what is known as non-trucking use insurance.
-This covers the business if there is damage when a driver happens to not be doing a haul.
+It’s a good idea to have insurance for physical damage to the truck and what is known as non-trucking use insurance.
+This covers the business if there is damage when a driver is not doing a haul.

 When deciding on insurance companies, research is key.
 Ask on social media or online trucking forums about individual experiences with insurance brokers before creating a new account.
-A good place to start is the Owner-Operator Independent Drivers Association, which offers policies and information.
+The Owner-Operator Independent Drivers Association is a good place to start, which offers policies and information.

-In fact, it’s not a bad idea to consider joining the OOIDA.
-It is an international trade organization based in North America that is designed to protect the interests of truck drivers.
-They handle lobbying and other political works with federal legislators.
-They also have programs for health and life insurance, retirement plans, and educational tools.
+In fact, it’s not a bad idea to consider joining OOIDA.
+It is an international trade organization based in North America designed to protect truck drivers’ interests.
+They handle lobbying and other political work with federal legislators.
+They also have health and life insurance programs, retirement plans, and educational tools.

 Market Your Trucking Company Business

-There’s a lot to do when starting a trucking company, but none is more important than finding and retaining customers.
-An annual marketing plan is an extension of the business plan that can change dramatically over time.
+When starting a trucking company, there’s a lot to do, but none is more important than finding and retaining customers.
+An annual marketing plan extends the business plan that can change dramatically over time.
 It’s something that many small business owners neglect until it’s too late.
 Without a marketing strategy, there is often a feeling of desperation about connecting with potential customers.
-Understanding the value this new business is bringing to your clients – and expressing it in a targeted way – will help ensure success.
+Understanding the value this new business brings to your clients – and expressing it in a targeted way – will help ensure success.

-It’s possible to hire a marketing professional, but entrepreneurs can start the process with a dedicated brainstorming session.
+Hiring a marketing professional is possible, but entrepreneurs can start the process with a dedicated brainstorming session.
 The first step is creating a strong and in-depth understanding of the ideal customer.
 What type of needs does this business have?
 Where is the business located, and how do they prefer to communicate?

 There’s some psychology involved here, and it may feel like a guessing game.
-But it will help to find and establish relationships with core customers who have regular loads.
-In general, make sure that one individual client does not make up more than 20% of the business’ revenue.
-Relying too much on a single client sets the business at serious risk if they suddenly don’t need the services.
+But it will help to find and establish relationships with core customers with regular loads.
+In general, ensure that one client does not make up more than 20% of the business’s revenue.
+Relying too much on a single client puts the business at serious risk if it suddenly doesn’t need the services.
 The goal is to have at least five clients with needs the business can meet.

 It’s important to think in scale.
-Even if there isn’t enough time to devote to this kind of marketing campaign during the beginning, clients may still find the business through these channels.
-Even if there is no time to write blogs during the first year, someday, the team may include a marketing professional who is well versed in social media to expand the message and reach of your trucking company.
-It’s also possible to hire public relations specialists on a contractual basis, as well.
+Even if there isn’t enough time to devote to this kind of marketing campaign initially, clients may still find the business through these channels.
+Even if there is no time to write blogs during the first year, someday, the team may include a marketing professional who is well-versed in social media to expand the message and reach of your trucking company.
+It’s also possible to hire public relations specialists on a contractual basis.

 This online presence can extend to outreach to clients, too.
 Start gathering email addresses for all potential clients early in the business and continue to build the list over time.
 Write a newsletter to send on a regular basis to establish the company as an expert in whatever chosen niche.

 Also, don’t forget the power of offline marketing too.
 Collect (or pay for) the addresses of any company that might benefit from this new business.
 Direct mail is an excellent and effective tool that can be surprisingly affordable, given bulk mail rates through the U.S. Postal Service.
-Either brochures or even personalized letters offering competitive rates are almost always worth the effort.
-Within the marketing plan, schedule times throughout the year to connect with potential and current clients.
+Either brochures or even personalized letters offering competitive rates are always worth the effort.
+The marketing plan scheduled times throughout the year to connect with potential and current clients.